Alessio2704/monte-carlo-simulator/README.md

 ## Roadmap

--   [ ] **Empirical Distribution Sampling for Unparalleled Realism:** Add a function to create a custom sampler from a real-world data series (e.g., historical stock returns), allowing models to be driven by actual data instead of theoretical distributions.
+- [ ] **Empirical Distribution Sampling:** Add a function to create a custom sampler from a real-world data series (e.g., historical stock returns), allowing models to be driven by actual data instead of theoretical distributions.
--   [ ] **Massive Parallelism with GPU Acceleration:** Explore CUDA/OpenCL to offload the "embarrassingly parallel" Monte Carlo workload to the GPU, providing an order-of-magnitude performance increase for simulations with millions of trials.
+- [ ] **GPU Acceleration:** Explore CUDA/OpenCL to offload the "embarrassingly parallel" Monte Carlo workload to the GPU, providing an order-of-magnitude performance increase for simulations with millions of trials.

 ## License